 Birmingham Symptom specific Obstetric Triage System and the SPACE (Safer Provision and Caring Excellence) Programme have been shortlisted in this year’s HSJ Patient Safety Awards, recognising their outstanding contribution to healthcare.

-Thanks to the collaborative efforts between West Midlands Academic Health Science Network (WMAHSN) the NIHR ARC WM and Birmingham Women’s and Children’s NHS Foundation Trust, The Birmingham Symptom specific Obstetric Triage System (BSOTS) has been shortlisted for both the Maternity and Midwifery Services Initiative of the Year and Patient Safety Initiative of the Year.
+Thanks to the collaborative efforts between Health Innovation West Midlands (HIWM) the NIHR ARC WM and Birmingham Women’s and Children’s NHS Foundation Trust, The Birmingham Symptom specific Obstetric Triage System (BSOTS) has been shortlisted for both the Maternity and Midwifery Services Initiative of the Year and Patient Safety Initiative of the Year.

 Currently there is no standardised process for assessing women when they attend maternity services with unexpected clinical concerns.
 The Birmingham Symptom specific Obstetric Triage System (BSOTS) is a maternity triage system developed by clinicians and researchers from Birmingham Women’s Hospital (Dr Nina Johns) and the University of Birmingham (Professor Sara Kenyon).

 The process consists of a prompt and brief assessment (triage) of the women on presentation, followed by a standardised set of guidance developed to help midwives and clinicians determine the clinical urgency in which women need to be seen.
 The guidance appears to have improved the safety of mothers and babies, as well as the management of the maternity departments providing the care.
 The standardised assessment and excellent staff understanding, and interpretation means that variation in the clinical urgency of women between midwives is minimal.
 The shared language between health care professionals supports clear communication.
 It has been adopted by 21 UK NHS Trusts so far, with another 30 trained and in the process of implementation.